spujadas/elk-docker/docs/index.md

 The following environment variables can be used to override the defaults used to start up the services:

+- `ES_HEAP_SIZE`: Elasticsearch heap size (default is 256MB min, 1G max)

+	Specifying a heap size – e.g. `2g` – will set both the min and max to the provided value.
+To set the min and max values separately, see the `ES_JAVA_OPTS` below.

+- `ES_JAVA_OPTS`: additional Java options for Elasticsearch (default: `""`)

+	For instance, to set the min and max heap size to 512MB and 2G, set this environment variable to `-Xms512m -Xmx2g`.

 - `LS_HEAP_SIZE`: Logstash heap size (default: `"500m"`)

 - `LS_OPTS`: Logstash options (default: `"--auto-reload"`)

-As an illustration, the following command starts the stack, running Logstash with a 1GB heap size and the configuration auto-reload disabled:
+As an illustration, the following command starts the stack, running Elasticsarch with a 2GB heap size, Logstash with a 1GB heap size and Logstash's configuration auto-reload disabled:

 	$ sudo docker run -p 5601:5601 -p 9200:9200 -p 5044:5044 -p 5000:5000 -it \
-		-e LS_HEAP_SIZE="1g" -e LS_OPTS="--no-auto-reload" --name elk sebp/elk
+		-e ES_HEAP_SIZE="2g" -e LS_HEAP_SIZE="1g" -e LS_OPTS="--no-auto-reload" \
+		--name elk sebp/elk

 ## Forwarding logs <a name="forwarding-logs"></a>